Jay W. Jensen: Tennessee Williams

-Final years
+Awards and philanthropy

 Jensen received numerous awards during his life.
 He served as a regional director for the National Thespian Society, hosted conferences before the Florida State Thespian Festival, and was a Carbonell voter in South Florida.

 Jensen donated over $4 million to such institutions as the University of Miami's Theater Arts Department, the School of Education, the Lowe Art Museum, the Ring Theater, and the Peterson Schools in Mexico.

 He gave $100,000 to the Actor's Playhouse in Miami.
 The Mainstage Auditorium Stage was dedicated in honor of Jensen and his parents.

 In 1997, he and his mother Thelma bequeathed $1 million to the Lowe Art Museum in Miami, Florida for a pre-Columbian wing named in honor of his 92-year-old mother.
 He donated another million dollars to the Jerry Herman Ring Theater.

 In the July 29, 2002, issue of Time, Jensen was profiled along with other retirees regarding a meltdown in the stock market and eroding pension benefits.
 "I'm incensed," said Jensen of the scandals rocking the stock market.
 "Everytime I look I'm getting poorer."
 However, Jensen told the magazine that regardless of his losses, he still had a positive outlook on life: "My theory is, you die if you don't keep moving."